tlambert03/bobiac/bobiac-book/content/segmantation/deep_learning/deep_learning_intro.md

-# Introduction to Deep Learning
+# Deep Learning for Image Segmentation